 Gathering Evidence in a Hit and Run Case

-If the accident occurred near a place of business or a traffic light with a camera, an experienced Lafayette hit and run accident attorney may be able to acquire video footage of the crash from surveillance equipment.
-This is one reason why contacting a lawyer early on in a case may be important, as such footage may be overwritten or lost as time goes on.
+If the accident occurred near a place of business or a traffic light with a camera, an experienced attorney can acquire video footage of the crash from surveillance equipment.
+This is why contacting a lawyer early in your case may be important.
+Such footage may be overwritten or lost as time goes on.